As nice as it would be if we could simply ask our social media followers to like and share our posts, unfortunately, this very rarely happens.

 Unless you’re a celebrity with millions of adoring fans who hang on to your every word, cracking social media is hard work and it will take time.
 The good news however is that when you get it right, social media can be hugely powerful.

 Take the ALS ice bucket challenge for example.
 What started with just one person tipping a bucket of ice cold water over themselves grew into one of the most successful social media campaigns to date.
-Hundreds of thousands of people across the world followed suit and posted their own videos and the awareness this raised for motor neurone disease resulted in more than £86 million being raised for the ALS Association.
+An incredible 17 million people posted videos of themselves participating in the challenge with over a million pounds raised for the ALS Association.

 While asking for a follow or share is likely to fall upon deaf ears, prompting people to actively participate in a well-thought-out social media campaign will help you generate quality interactions and ultimately, better results.